matwjablonski/adv-nodejs-1125/README.md

 ## Additional materials

-You can find additional learning materials in the (materials/SOURCES.md)[./materials/SOURCES.md] file.
-Also, there is a (./materials/advanced-nodejs-with-typescript.pdf)[presentation].
+You can find additional learning materials in the [materials/SOURCES.md](./materials/SOURCES.md) file.
+Also, there is a [presentation](./materials/advanced-nodejs-with-typescript.pdf) available.